Music Education with Teaching Certification (Vocal/General Emphasis)

 The major in Music Education at the School of Music is a program leading to a Bachelor of Music Education degree.
 Upon completion of full‐time student teaching, students will also receive certification to teach music (grades K ‐ 12) in the State of Washington.
 Students interested in pursuing the Music Education major should follow the procedures outlined below:

 - Achieve music major status by successfully completing a School of Music performance audition.
 Information regarding audition dates and locations can be found on the School of Music Advising Office web site (http://music.washington.edu/advising).

 - Sign up for an audition for admission to the Music Education program.
 (This audition is separate from the School of Music performance audition.)
-Auditions are held twice a year, at the end of Spring quarter and just prior to Autumn quarter.
+Auditions are held twice a year, at the end of Winter quarter and just prior to Autumn quarter.
 The Music Education entrance audition consists of four parts:

 - Performance (5 minutes, maximum) on your principal instrument or voice of a prepared accompanied piece (an accompanist can be provided); also performance of a familiar melody by ear

 - Performance of a simple song and a simple harmonic accompaniment on piano

 - An interview consisting of questions relevant to your interests in music teaching and learning among children and adolescents.

 For additional information, please contact the Music Education office (206‐543‐5204) or consult the Music Education web page (http://www.music.washington.edu/areas/music-education/).